 Hispanic population growthIn recent years, the fastest Hispanic population growth has tended to come in areas with a relatively small number of Latinos.
 Thanks to a boom in Bakken shale oil production, North Dakota has some of the fastest-growing counties by Latino population in the United States.
-In 2018, there were 27,000 people with Hispanic descent living in North Dakota.
-California, on the contrary, with more than 15 million people in 2018, has been home to the largest Latino diaspora for many decades ahead of such states as Texas and Florida.
+In 2019, there were 30,490 people with Hispanic descent living in North Dakota.
+California, on the contrary, with more than 15.5 million people in 2019, has been home to the largest Latino diaspora for many decades, ahead of such states as Texas and Florida.

-In regard to the origin countries of the Hispanic population, more than 36 million of the U.S. Hispanic population was of Mexican descent in 2018.
-The second largest Hispanic ethnic group was Puerto Rican, with about 5.7 million people residing in the United Sates.
-Cubans constituted the third largest Latino ethnic group with estimated 2.3 million people.
-Most Hispanics are bilingual, speaking both Spanish and English.
-About 36 percent of foreign-born adult Hispanics living in the U.S. said they could speak English “very well” in 2017.
-At the same time, roughly 21 percent stated that they spoke English less than “very well”.
+In regards to the origin countries of the Hispanic population, more than 37 million of the U.S. Hispanic population were of Mexican descent in 2019.
+The second largest Hispanic ethnic group was Puerto Rican, with about 5.8 million people residing in the United Sates.
+Cubans constituted the third largest Latino ethnic group with estimated 2.4 million people.